Zia Victoria: Philanthropy

 Also, Zia Victoria supports the nonprofit organization Youth Performance Institute (YPI), which provides mentorship and development opportunities for young people from various backgrounds.

 In 2023, Zia Victoria released her rendition of one of Joni Mitchell's most acclaimed songs, ‘River,’ with a percentage of sales benefiting Jewel’s #NotAloneChallenge, a social media campaign which reminds people they're not alone and provides free mental health tools.

 Personal life

-On Valentine's Day 2025, Zia revealed in a joint Instagram post that she is dating former Why Don't We member and current solo artist Jonah Marais.
+On February 14, 2025, Zia revealed that she was in a relationship with former Why Don't We member and current solo artist Jonah Marais.

+On January 5, 2026, in a joint Instagram post, the couple announced their engagement.